Key takeaways

 Typically, Medicare Advantage plans cover:

 You may need Medicare Advantage if you want or require benefits not included in Original Medicare, such as transportation or dental services.
-However, you may need to follow more specific rules with Part C plans, such as using an in-network healthcare provider or getting a referral for specialists when you have health maintenance organization (HMO) and preferred provider organization (PPO) plans.
+However, you may need to follow more specific rules with Part C plans, such as using an in-network healthcare provider or getting a referral for specialists when you have a health maintenance organization (HMO) and preferred provider organization (PPO) plan.

 Medicare Part D

 Medicare prescription drug coverage is optional through Part D. It is not part of Original Medicare coverage.
 You can either enroll in a stand-alone prescription drug plan or include it as part of your Medicare Advantage plan.
-The costs of these plans will vary depending on which plan you choose, but The Centers for Medicare and Medicaid Services (CMS) estimates the national base monthly premium cost for 2024 is $34.70.
-You may also qualify for the Medicare Extra Help subsidy that will help cover some Part D costs.

 Medicare Part D plans typically cover:

-You may need Part D if you take prescriptions regularly so you can reduce your prescription drug costs.
+You may need Part D if you take prescriptions regularly, so you can reduce your prescription drug costs.
 Part D also covers several vaccines that Part B does not, such as the shingles shot.
 Part D is optional; however, late enrollment penalties apply if you do not sign up for Part D when you are first eligible for Medicare and you do not have creditable drug coverage.

 Original Medicare vs. Medicare Advantage